alpenlabs/verifiable-garbling/README.md

 If we exceed this, we might have to chunk the boolean circuit into smaller segments.
 - **Only AND, XOR and INV (NOT) gates are supported as of now.**\
 Further gates can be added.
-- **NOT gate is handled as a seperate gate with two entries in garbled table.**\
+- **NOT gate is handled as a separate gate with two entries in garbled table.**\
-More efficient ways to handle NOT by either abosrbing it into inputs of other gates or emulating NOT using XOR can be done
+More efficient ways to handle NOT by either absorbing it into inputs of other gates or emulating NOT using XOR can be done
 - **The data sent from host to guest is deserialized by guest before use.**
 Rkyv supports direct access without deserialization using Archived Types.
 We would need to ensure garbling works with these types.
 - **Evaluation of Garbled Circuit has not been implemented**